 Suffering an injury is always a scary situation, but not knowing the timeline of everything that comes afterward can sometimes make it even more difficult.
-This is why knowing what to expect and how long it may take is something that can help alleviate some of the stress of these unfortunate events.
-From getting medical treatment, choosing a lawyer, and being prepared for a trial, the following is a realistic timeline of the procedures you should follow when being involved in a personal injury lawsuit.
+This is why knowing what to expect and how long it may take is something that can help relieve some of the stress of these unfortunate events.
+From getting medical treatment, choosing a lawyer, being prepared for a trial, the following is a realistic timeline of the procedures you should follow when being involved in a personal injury lawsuit.

 Choosing the Right Attorney For Your Case

 Choosing a qualified attorney is the next most important action to take as you will need one if you wish to be compensated or to receive a claim of any sort to settle the issue.
 This is something that may seem obvious for larger injuries but the importance of seeking council even in the case of smaller ones cannot be overstated enough.
 Contacting the attorney as soon as possible is critical to preserve information in your possession; enabling the attorney to investigate and obtain information – such as surveillance video – from other entities; obtain proper medical care, and ensure proper medical billing and payment procedures.
 Additionally, legal actions must be filed within a certain amount of time, called a Statute of Limitations, and delay can cause your claim to be barred.
 Finally, in addition to the Statute of Limitations, some actions require the attorney to give notice of a potential lawsuit to various entities only weeks after the incident, and delay can also cause your claim to be barred.

 Once you have found an attorney be prepared to give detailed information for all of the events surrounding your incident.
 Make sure to be as accurate and thorough as you can as the more information you equip your lawyer with the easier it will be for them to get the compensation you deserve, as well as making sure they do not run into any surprises during the process which can only hurt you in the long run.